flyingmachine/brave-clojure-web/content/concurrency.md

 matter.
 You'll learn about the challenges you'll face when writing parallel programs and about how Clojure's design helps to mitigate them.
-Finally, you'll learn a big boatload of tools and techniques for writing write parallel programs yourself, including: futures, promises, delays, atoms, refs, vars, pmap, and core.reducers.
+Finally, you'll learn a big boatload of tools and techniques for writing parallel programs yourself, including: futures, promises, delays, atoms, refs, vars, pmap, and core.reducers.
 Also, there will be zombies.
 Onward!

 ## Why Parallel Programming Matters